casey/just/README.md

 #### Invocation Directory

 - `invocation_directory()` - Retrieves the absolute path to the current directory when `just` was invoked, before  `just` changed it (chdir'd) prior to executing commands.
+On Windows, `invocation_directory()` uses `cygpath` to convert the invocation directory to a Cygwin-compatible `/`-separated path.
+  Use `invocation_directory_native()` to return the verbatim invocation directory on all platforms.

 For example, to call `rustfmt` on files just under the "current directory" (from the user/invoker's perspective), use the following rule:

 ```just
 rustfmt:
   find {{invocation_directory()}} -name \*.rs -exec rustfmt {} \;
 ```

 Alternatively, if your command needs to be run from the current directory, you could use (e.g.):

 ```just
 build:
   cd {{invocation_directory()}}; ./some_script_that_needs_to_be_run_from_here
 ```

+- `invocation_directory_native()` - Retrieves the absolute path to the current directory when `just` was invoked, before  `just` changed it (chdir'd) prior to executing commands.

 #### Justfile and Justfile Directory